Linear Inequalities in Two Variables Explained: Definition, Examples, Practice & Video Lessons

 Since 19 < 5 is false, (5, 3) is not a solution and lies outside the shaded region on the graph.

-It is crucial to pay attention to the inequality symbol.
+It is important to note the role of the inequality symbol.
 If the inequality is strict (e.g., < or >), the boundary line itself is not included in the solution set, so points on the line are not solutions.
-However, if the inequality includes equality (e.g., ≤ or ≥), then points on the line satisfy the inequality and are part of the solution set.
+However, if the inequality is inclusive (e.g., ≤ or ≥), points on the line satisfy the inequality and are part of the solution set.

-In summary, solving linear inequalities in two variables involves testing ordered pairs by substitution and interpreting the results graphically as regions rather than just lines.
-This approach helps visualize all possible solutions and understand the difference between equations and inequalities in two variables.
+In summary, solving linear inequalities in two variables involves substituting ordered pairs into the inequality to verify if they satisfy the condition, understanding that solutions form a region on the graph rather than just a line, and recognizing the significance of the inequality symbol in determining whether the boundary line is included in the solution set.